Azure/opendigitaltwins-tools/SmartPlaces.Facilities/lib/IngestionManager.Mapped/README.md

 # IngestionManager.Mapped

-This library works in conjunction with and depends on the `Microsoft.SmartPlaces.Facilities.IngestionManager` library, that defines a interfaces and a generic implementation for ingesting building data graphs into Azure Digital Twins.
+This library works in conjunction with and depends on the `Microsoft.SmartPlaces.Facilities.IngestionManager` library, that defines interfaces and a generic implementation for ingesting building data graphs into Azure Digital Twins.

 ## Setup